c-yanguas/c-yanguas/README.md

 👨‍💻-I am Carlos Yanguas, computer engineer and passionate about the world of artificial intelligence.

-🧠-Currently studying the master's degree in artificial intelligence offered at the UPM.
+🧠-Given my interest in AI I also have a master's degree in this field from UPM.

 ♟-I also love chess, you can add me on [lichess](https://lichess.org/@/carlos_yanguas).